propcom/ckeditor/README.txt

 ckeditor.js, config.js, contents.css
 and directories: "skins", "themes", "lang", "images"

+Alternative directory can be sites/all/libraries/ckeditor, module automatically recognize proper path to editor.
+Libraries directory is default path when drush is used to download editor javascript.

 The correct directory structure is as follows: modules               <dir>
    ckeditor           <dir>